zerkz/JiraJockey/README.md

  * ctrl + up or down - move the currently selected items to the preceding or following box

 * Git
+ * color the blocked status purple, with teh blocked epic
  * __high-priority__ add logic to close tickets and assign to user
  * add pop up for open PR's in watched repo's
  * Add post PR option to new PR submissions